 So, Ish?
 We didn’t go it alone.
 As I’ve mentioned before, we’re both pretty close to our parents and if they wanted to be there, then we were going to do everything we could to make that happen.

 The weeks flew by, and arriving in Copenhagen it still didn’t feel real, we stayed at the same hotel as last time, SP34 (http://www.brochner-hotels.com/hotel-sp34/), which is an amazing hotel, the rooms might be small but the staff are amazing and there is an hour everyday that you get free wine.
 Yeah, you read that right.

 The morning of the wedding was not so conventional.
 We spent the night before in the same room, went to breakfast together, and got ready with each other, whilst watching TV.
 It was the perfect chilled out morning, that I’m not sure we would have had with on a big day.

-We’d asked the hotel to arrange a room for us and our parents to have a glass of Champange in before, we were a bit early so we waited for the parents, and waited, and waited.
+We’d asked the hotel to arrange a room for us and our parents to have a glass of Champange in before the wedding, we were a bit early so we went down to room and waited for the parents, and waited, and waited.

 We eventually found all four of them, and made it to the church in time.
 I now officially retain the right to be as late as I want next year.

 Afterwards we had photos taken in Tivoli, an old amusement park, that inspired Walt Disney to create his own.
-We finished the day by having our breakfast meal at Host, the same restaurant were we got engaged.
+We finished the day by having our wedding breakfast at Host, the same restaurant were we got engaged.
 The food was incredible and it was probably one of the happiest meals I’ve had in my life.